a327ex/windfield/README.md

 #### `:setExplicitCollisionEvents(value)`

 Sets collision events to be explicit or not.
-If explicit, then collision events will only be generated between collision classes when they are specified in [addCollisionClasses]().
+If explicit, then collision events will only be generated between collision classes when they are specified in `addCollisionClasses`.
 By default this is set to false, meaning that collision events are generated between all collision classes.
 The main reason why you might want to set this to true is for performance, since not generating collision events between every collision class will require less computation.
 This function must be called before any collision class is added to the world.

 ```lua
 world:setExplicitCollisionEvents(true)